-For the three months ended June 30, 2024 we recognized realized loss of \$(5,549,735) and for the three months ended 2023, we did not recognize any realized gain or loss.
+For the three months ended September 30, 2024 and 2023, we did not recognize any realized gain or loss.

 Net Change in Unrealized Gain (Loss)

 Net change in unrealized gain (loss) primarily reflects the change in portfolio investment values during the reporting period, including the reversal of previously recorded appreciation or depreciation when gains or losses are realized.